Celia Buckmaster

-Celia Buckmaster (1914–2005) was a 20th-century British novelist and poet whose novels centered on English village life.
+Celia Buckmaster (1914–2005) was a British novelist and poet whose novels centered on English village life.

 Early years

 Celia Joyce was born in 1914, the daughter of barrister Henry Stephen Guy Buckmaster.

 In her twenties, she and a friend, poet Lynette Roberts, went into business, setting up as florists.
 At some point they took time off from the business and traveled by cargo boat to Madeira, where they lived for a time.
 Roberts began writing poetry seriously, and Celia may have worked on her painting, because she was referred to as a promising painter only a few years later.
 On their return journey to England, their ship, the cruise liner Hilary, ran aground in fog at Carmel Head.

 In 1940, she married anthropologist Edmund Leach, who was then in the military; the marriage took place in Rangoon, Burma, where Leach was stationed.
 They had a daughter, Louisa in 1941, and Buckmaster spent time both writing and painting.
 As World War II intensified in the region, Buckmaster escaped with her daughter, leaving as part of an airlift of nursing mothers in early 1942.
 Reunited at the end of the war, the couple had a son, Alexander in 1946.